 This leaves us with the choice of medium angle bright field lighting, which will negate the specular reflection while still allowing for the surface print inspection.

 If we examine an image taken using two opposed high-current Bar Lights, using the LL174 Series as an example (Fig. 3a), we see that this lighting geometry is effective for properly illuminating the surface of the lid for print verification (Fig. 3b).
-Ultimately, we’ve borrowed from a dark field technique that directs the higher angle specular reflections away from the camera, while still allowing for the lower angle reflections to be collected – thereby lighting the surface effectively.
+Ultimately, we’ve borrowed from a dark field technique that directs the higher angle specular reflections away from the camera, while still allowing for the lower angle reflections to be collected – thereby effectively lighting the surface.
 We also have better part access with this lighting geometry because of the relatively remote location of the high-current lights.

 Scalability for Your Inspection Application Solution

 One final benefit of this opposed off-axis geometry: it offers flexibility for inspecting larger sizes and/or a greater number of lids, simply by using longer standard Bar Lights.

 Figure 4a is an example of using the longer version of the Bar Lights seen in Figure 3a.
 The high-current LEDs used in the expandable LL174 Series lights are also well-suited to strobing in high speed applications for even more intensity.

 Ai Applications Lab- Your Source for Lighting Geometry Information